Master of Accounting Success Stories

-"As a member of Loyola’s Accounting Advisor Board, a participant in the Loyola Accounting Mentoring program, and CPA in Public practice involved with McGladrey’s campus recruiting and people development, I have seen firsthand, the challenges of our recruits and the firm in finding a superior solution to meeting the 150 hour requirement becoming a CPA.
+"As a member of Loyola’s Accounting Advisor Board, a participant in the Loyola Accounting Mentoring program, and CPA in public practice involved with RSM's (formerly McGladrey) campus recruiting and people development, I have seen firsthand the challenges of our recruits and the firm in finding a superior solution to meeting the 150 hour requirement for becoming a CPA.
 The new MAcc curriculum is focused on developing deeper technical, communication and decision making skills, providing graduates crucial tools for successful careers in public accounting and beyond.
-We cannot wait to bring on the new Masters of Accounting graduates."
+We cannot wait to bring on the new Loyola Master of Accounting graduates."

 John Peter Krahel, MAcc ‘08, Rider University, PhD ’12, Rutgers University

 "As a Ph.D. and professor of accounting, and as a graduate of an MS in Accounting program, I can testify firsthand to the additional benefits enjoyed by the “fifth year.”
 While earning a Masters will almost certainly qualify a student to earn his or her CPA license, the true benefit such programs provide comes from a truly increased depth of knowledge.
 Analysis becomes sharper; understanding becomes broader; conclusions become wiser.
 Any Masters degree program, especially at a school like Loyola, will be a rigorous and demanding one, but the rewards are truly incalculable.
 I do not know where I would be without the skills and credentials I earned through my Masters experience, and I can’t wait to get started developing the same skills with Loyola’s students."